 Here at Effectrode we are fuelled by a sense of nostalgia and fascination with the clean lines and simplicity of vintage vacuum tube instrumentation built back in 1950s and 60s – the golden era of audio electronics.
 Instrumentation such as studio tube compressors, tube microphone preamps, tube tape delays and plate reverbs have stood the test of time to become highly desirable and sought after by musicians and sound engineers today, not just because of their beautiful engineering, but for their unparalleled rich and full-bodied tone.
-This instrumentation has inspired Effectrode to recreate the same wonderful tone and classic styling in a stompbox format and began pursuing an alternative path in the design of our effects pedals – they’re pedals that might have been built if the transistor hadn’t been invented and tube technology had continued being refined and developed towards perfection.
+This instrumentation has inspired Effectrode to recreate the same wonderful tone and classic styling in a stompbox format and take an alternative path in the design of our effects pedals – they’re pedals that might have been built if the transistor hadn’t been invented and tube technology had continued being refined and developed towards perfection.